Mike Sammes: Career

+The singers performed the title themes for three of Gerry Anderson's shows, Supercar, Stingray, and The Secret Service.
+The group recorded many albums under its own name or in conjunction with various orchestras and conductors, including a series of studio versions of current West End musicals.
+In addition, they performed on numerous albums for Disneyland Records.
+They featured on many UK hit singles from the late 1950s and throughout the 1960s, with Ronnie Hilton, Tommy Steele, Anthony Newley, Cliff Richard, Tom Jones, Englebert Humperdink and others.

-The singers departed from their usual commercial style when they provided backing vocals for the Beatles' song "I Am the Walrus", which required them to do "all sorts of swoops and phonetic noises" and chant the phrases "ho ho ho, he he he, ha ha ha", "oompah, oompah, stick it up your jumper" and "everybody's got one".
+Departing from their usual mainstream commercial style, The Mike Sammes Singers were hired to provide backing vocals for the Beatles' song "I Am the Walrus", which required them to do "all sorts of swoops and phonetic noises" and chant the phrases "ho ho ho, he he he, ha ha ha", "oompah, oompah, stick it up your jumper" and "everybody's got one".
 They also sang on the Beatles' "Good Night", as well as on their last album, Let It Be, at the behest of Phil Spector.
 Sammes also provided the distinctive basso backing vocals on Olivia Newton-John's early country crossover hits, including "Banks of the Ohio", "Let Me Be There" and "If You Love Me (Let Me Know)".
 Despite this productivity, his group, the Mike Sammes Singers, have only one entry in The Guinness Book of British Hit Singles, for "Somewhere My Love" in July 1967.

 Sammes rewrote the song "Marianne" with Bill Owen to provide Cliff Richard with a minor hit in September 1968.